viswanathm/UI-Training/HTML/9-Aug/README.md

 * We can give local path or url for `src` attribute
 * We can set border (border="5")
 * Aligns the image relative to siblings
-* Server maps - for sending mouse co-ordinates to server
-* client maps - to detect clicking on a portion of image

----

-# Iframe `<Iframe/>`

-* We can load a webpage in this tag
-* `src` attribute to set source to iframe
-* `srcdoc` attribute for setting HTML content to iframe
-* `sandbox` attribute to give security

 ----